lainproliant/jotdown/README.md

 - First-class support for loading, querying, modifying, saving, and creating documents in C++ and Python.

-## Anti-Goals
-These are specific anti-goals: intended limitations to the scope of the project:

-- Full compatibility with Markdown.
-- First class support for layout, display, and formatting.
-    - Jotdown is less concerned with the formatting of text than it is with the content of text as a structured document.
-Formatting is left up to the user to determine, though it is advised to use Markdown formatting where possible if you intend to render your document by converting it to Markdown first.
-- Jotdown -> HTML conversion.
-    - This can be achieved indirectly via Jotdown -> Markdown conversion.

 ## Q/A
 ### Why not just use Markdown for this?
-While Markdown is great as a text formatting language, it doesn't work as well as a structured document language.
+While Markdown is great as a text formatting language, it doesn't work as an easily parsable structured document language.
 It's main focus has always been generating HTML, and as such many of the existing parsers don't even bother creating an intermediate AST.
-Additionally, I wanted a bit more uniformity across documents and as such I wanted to make sure there was (as much as feasible) only one way to represent a specific document structure.
-For example, Jotdown forgoes the "underlined headers" format in favor of only supporting headers with hashes.
+I also feel that Markdown, though it is formally defined in the CommonMark and Github Flavored Markdown specs, has hugely complex rules for parsing to support features that aren't often used or don't need to exist.

 ### Why is Jotdown offered in C++ and Python?
 I wanted to be able to support the runtime power and expressiveness of C++ while